PLEASE NOTE: NAG DOES NOT CURRENTLY PROVIDE TENANT SERVICES ASSISTANCE.

 What is included in the Loft Law “extension” of 2010?
-Last year the Loft Law was amended to include lofts that didn’t qualify under the original law.
+The Loft Law was amended to include lofts that didn’t qualify under the original law.
 This bill has been introduced every year for over twenty years and almost passed in September 2001.
 From 2003-2009, a loft law extension has passed only the Assembly; the State Senate had always killed the bill until 2010 when it finally passed.
 The bill refreshes the Loft Law, which offered no protection for tenants who moved in after 1987.
 The legislation also made permanent the Loft Law, which until now had to be extended periodically by the Legislature.
 (The deal also makes the lottery game Quick Draw permanent; the game and the Loft Law have always been linked by Albany lawmakers.)
 While the original 1982 Loft Law was explicitly limited in geographic scope, the new law seems to default coverage unless specifically excluded.
 13 of the city’s 16 Industrial Business Zones were excluded from coverage of the law; however, loft buildings in the Greenpoint-Williamsburg, North Brooklyn and certain areas of the Long Island City IBZ’s can apply for coverage.
 The rules of the extension are still being promulgated by the Loft Board, meaning that they are still determining how to govern this extension.
 Once the rules have been promulgated, there will be a six-month period for buildings to apply for coverage.
 After that time has ended, no building covered by the extension will be able to apply for coverage.

 In order to qualify for coverage the following must be true with regards to your building and your particular unit:

 - Three or more units in your building must have been put to residential use during any consecutive 12 month period from January 1, 2008 through December 31, 2009.